hosseinihossein/Web-Frontend-Library-Part001/a1d3d095c009c47edabb3c6f7ffe51988/Readme.txt

 - Title: Shopping Card
-- Description: A card with two images, a product name, some options to customze the order and a add to nasket button to order an item.
+- Description: A card with two images, a product name, some options to customize the order and a add to basket button to order an item.
 - Tags: card shopping